 Of all the traits you need as a trader, self-discipline is one of the most important.
 It's required to implement a strategy effectively and keep you from trading when your plan dictates you shouldn't.

 Self-discipline is created and strengthened by excising self-discipline.
 There is no short-cut, and it isn't something you have or you don't.
-Anyone can create self-discipline through sticking to a plan.
-Each step of the trading process--from creating your trading plan, to executing it and monitoring performance--all require self-discipline because your mind will be constantly distracted by other things.
+Anyone can create self-discipline by sticking to a plan.
+Each step of the trading process--from creating your trading plan to executing it and monitoring performance--all require self-discipline because your mind will be constantly distracted by other things.

 Say and write down how you will trade, then follow through.
 Practice self-discipline.
-For more on how to effectively practice trading, see: How to Effectively Practice Day Trading in a Demo Account.
+Using a demo account can be a great way to practice day-trading.

 Enjoy what you do.
-Seems simple enough, but many people begin trading for the wrong reasons.
+It seems simple enough, but many people begin trading for the wrong reasons.